openhab/website/blog/2025-07-21-openhab-5-0-release.md

 In openHAB 5.0, we have added support for maintaining these custom tags through the UI.

 The developer tools now include a new _Semantic Tags_ section, where you can view, edit, and delete your custom tags.
-This section also allows you to check the structure of the semantic tags and their relationships, making it easier to understand the concept of the semantic model and how to use it effectively.
+You can view tag relationships and structure at a glance, making it easier to understand the concept of the semantic model and how to use it effectively.
 It features both a treeview and a code tab, allowing you to switch between a visual representation and the underlying YAML code.

 <p align="center"><img style="max-width: 70%;" src="/uploads/2025-07-21-openhab-5-0-release/semantic-tags-maintenance.gif"/></p>